hakril/PythonForWindows/doc/source/windows.rst

 **********************

 The ``windows`` module is the module installed by :file:`setup.py` (that does not exists right now).

-This module export some object representing the current state of the system.
-It also offers some submodules aimed to help the interface with ``Windows`` and native code exection.
+This module exports some objects representing the current state of the system.
+It also offers some submodules aimed to help the interfacing with ``Windows`` and native code execution.

 The defaults objects accessible in ``windows`` are:
     * ``system`` of type :class:`windows.winobject.System`